przemek83/penna-model/README.md

 * Measure and increase test coverage.
 * Setup static analysis (CppCheck, Clang Tidy, Clazy).
 * Make size of genome configurable (use something different than std::bitset).
+* Simplify the generation of results.
+Currently, it is somewhat complex and advanced.